The Research Process – HOW TO RESEARCH

 Step 4: Form a research question

 Developing your focused topic into a research question will help you explore your topic without bias.
-Consider this research question: “How do the trends in family structure in the United States (more single parent households, for example) impact success among college students?”
+Consider this research question: “If sea levels rise 10 feet by 2050, what affect would that have on storms and flooding?”
 This question will allow you to look at all aspects of this topic.
-Conversely, a statement such as “Students from single-parent households have more obstacles in completing college” would limit your exploration and make your understanding of this topic relatively one-sided.
+Conversely, a statement such as “By 2050 most US cities will be underwater” would limit your exploration and make your understanding of this topic relatively one-sided.

 Step 5: Define key terms

 Key terms are used to search and retrieve relevant resources from the library’s academic databases.
 Your key terms need to be specific, simple and represent your topic.
-For the example above, the key terms could be “academic success,” “academic achievement,” “educational attainment,” "single parent households" "children of single mothers."
+For the example above, the key terms could be "sea levels" AND floods or flooding OR storms Or tides OR tidal.
 Be sure to consider all of the synonyms for your terms as this will affect the relevancy and variety of your results.

 Step 6: Conduct in depth research